tywil04/slavartdl/README.md

 I recommend following the guide from [D0otDo0t](https://github.com/D0otDo0t/slavolt-scraper).

 ## Commands
+- `<value>`: 1 argument needed for value
+- `...<value>`: as many arguments needed for value (0 to inf)
+- `[value]`: optional value

 Download from services with flags
 ```
-slavartdl -> download <url> [flags]
+slavartdl download <url> [flags]

 flags:
 -o, --output-directory:         (required) the directory to save the files to

--q, --quality: the quality of music to download, omit (or -1) for best quality available (1: 128kbps MP3/AAC, 2: 320kbps MP3/AAC, 3: 16bit 44.1kHz, 4: 24bit ≤96kHz, 5: 24bit ≤192kHz)
+-q, --quality:                  the quality of music to download, omit (or -1) for best quality available
+                                (1: 128kbps MP3/AAC, 2: 320kbps MP3/AAC, 3: 16bit 44.1kHz, 4: 24bit ≤96kHz, 5: 24bit ≤192kHz)

--s, --timeout-duration-seconds: how long it takes to search for a link before it gives up in seconds (this combines with timeout-duration-minutes)
+-s, --timeout-duration-seconds: how long it takes to search for a link before it gives up in seconds
+                                (this combines with --timeout-duration-minutes)

--m, --timeout-duration-minutes: how long it takes to search for a link before it gives up in minutes (this combines with timeout-duration-seconds)
+-m, --timeout-duration-minutes: how long it takes to search for a link before it gives up in minutes
+                                (this combines with --timeout-duration-seconds)

 -h, --help:                     help command
 ```

 Display the location of the config file
 ```
-slavartdl -> config [flags]
+slavartdl config [flags]

 flags:
 -h, --help: help command